microsoft/powercat-automation-kit/site/content/office-hours/october-2022.md

 ## Providing Feedback

-You can use the interactive set of questions to provide the core Automation Kit team feedback what topics you would like to cover as part of the office hour and provide input into the "any ask me anything" questions.
+You can use the interactive set of questions to provide the core {{<product-name>}} team feedback what topics you would like to cover as part of the office hour and provide input into the "any ask me anything" questions.

 {{<questions name="/office-hours/october-2022.json" completed="Thank you for completing feedback" showNavigationButtons=false >}}